Sammysupport/spot-on/README.md

 * Wake, M.A. et. al. (2020): Echo on a Chip (EoC) – A New Perception for the Next Generation of Micro-Controllers handling Encryption for Mobile Messaging.
 ISBN 9783751916448.

+# A BOTs Research on Spot-On: Spot-On Encryption Suite: Features, Security, and Comparison

+Main Features and Supported Encryption Methods: Spot-On is an open-source encryption suite designed for secure communication across multiple channels, including 1:1 and group chats, an email client, file transfers (via Magnet links similar to BitTorrent), and a decentralized web search based on a distributed Friend-to-Friend (F2F) database.
+All communication channels are end-to-end encrypted.

+Spot-On supports a broad range of cryptographic methods, including classic public-key algorithms like RSA, DSA, and ElGamal, as well as modern elliptic curve methods such as ECDSA/EdDSA.
+Additionally, it incorporates as first desktop-chat-messenger post-quantum algorithms such as McEliece and NTRU.
+For symmetric encryption, Spot-On employs Threefish (a block cipher in CBC mode).
+It also supports authenticated encryption (ensuring data integrity) and optional SSL/TLS for secure connections.

+Special features include the Socialist’s Millionaires Protocol (a zero-knowledge proof for key agreement), general Zero-Knowledge-Proofs, and a Rosetta Crypto Pad for offline encryption (also with GPG).
+This extensive range of encryption methods makes Spot-On one of the most functionally rich encryption suites available for communication security.

+Supported Platforms: Spot-On is cross-platform and developed in C++ with Qt.
+It runs on operating systems that support Qt (version 5.15/6.5+), including Windows, macOS, Linux, and even niche systems like FreeBSD, OpenBSD, OS/2, and Qt-support for Android.

+Precompiled binaries are available for Windows, macOS and Debian, while further Linux users can compile the source code.
+Spot-On supports various networking protocols (TCP, UDP, SCTP, Bluetooth), allowing it to function across different network environments, including local Bluetooth-based networks.

+Use Cases and Applications: Spot-On is designed for secure peer-to-peer communication using an F2F topology.
+It is ideal for groups or communities that require confidential communication and file sharing without relying on centralized servers.
+This application with its features include:

+Alternative to mainstream messaging & file-sharing platforms for groups of friends, work teams, or journalists needing privacy.
+End-to-end encrypted file transfers using the StarBeam feature, which operates similarly to torrents but within a fully encrypted group/network.
+Decentralized web search where participants contribute to and use a shared encrypted URL database via RSS feeds.
+POPTASTIC - Chat over E-Mail-Servers: The Poptastic function enables users to exchange encrypted messages via standard email servers (POP3/IMAP/SMTP), even in environments where P2P connections are blocked.
+High-privacy networks: Spot-On can be configured to operate entirely over Tor for additional anonymity.
+A practical example would be a private chat group using Spot-On to securely exchange information and files without exposing their metadata, unlike traditional platforms like IRC or FTP.

+Security Features and Evaluation: Advanced Multi-Hop End-to-End Encryption - Unlike many traditional F2F networks that encrypt only between immediate neighbors (like e.g. RetroShare), Spot-On ensures end-to-end encryption even when data is relayed through multiple hops.
+This means no intermediary can decrypt or inspect messages.

+Anonymizing Echo Protocol: Spot-On employs a unique Echo Protocol, which has no sender and receiver IP addresses information from transmitted data packets.
+Messages are forwarded through peers, with each relay re-encrypting the data, ensuring that even nodes acting as intermediaries cannot track the message source or destination.

+Strong and Versatile Cryptography: Spot-On uses both classical and post-quantum algorithms, ensuring resistance to potential quantum computing attacks.
+The software also provides a customizable cipher/hash selection during setup.
+Additionally, it features a proprietary Echo Public Key Sharing (EPKS) system for secure key exchange within a community.

+Open Source and Transparent Development: Spot-On is released under a BSD license and has been in development since 2010.
+The source code is publicly available, enabling external audits and community-driven improvements.
+Next to the option of formal security audits, the project's commitment to open-source development suggests no hidden backdoors, as everything is open and proveable.

+Reviews have praised Spot-On’s high cryptographic density and security, its learning model and content means it is best for general consumers wanting to deepen the tech-savvy knowledge.

+Spot-On offers the most advanced encryption with multi-hop end-to-end protection and post-quantum cryptography, but is technically complex and requires manual setup.
+It is a user-friendly alternative for encrypted social networking (forums, chats, and file-sharing), and its encryption is not only hop-to-hop but rather provides full E2E multi-hop.

+Availability and Maintenance: Spot-On is actively maintained and regularly updated.
+The software is available as an open-source project on GitHub, with binary releases for Windows, macOS, and Linux.

+The project is developed by an individual known as “Textbrowser”, and the BSD licensing allows its code to be freely modified or incorporated into other projects.
+The Spot-On community is suppoting through available forums.

+Spot-On provides an actively maintained project, with recent updates released at the end of the last year.
+Users looking for a high-security, decentralized communication suite with state-of-the-art encryption will find Spot-On a robust solution, no one should have missed to study and share the exploring with friends.